Ray's Candy Store

 Ray's Candy Store is a deli at 113 Avenue A in the East Village neighborhood of Manhattan in New York City.
 The store has been in business since 1974.

-It is operated by Ray Alvarez and serves an eclectic mix of foods, including egg creams, soft serve ice cream, frozen yogurt, New Orleans style beignets, Belgian fries, and coffee.
-The store has been featured in several books, films, and television shows.
-It's also become famous for its annual Birthday Burlesque Extravaganza, an invite-only surprise birthday party held in honor of the proprietor.
+Owned and operated by Ray Alvarez, it serves an eclectic mix of foods, including egg creams, soft serve ice cream, frozen yogurt, New Orleans-style beignets, Belgian fries, and coffee.
+The store has been featured in several American books, films, and television shows.
+It has also become known for its annual "Birthday Burlesque Extravaganza," an invite-only birthday party held in honor of the proprietor.